brillout/wildcard-api/docs/conceptual-faq.template.md

 reinforcing their position as a platform.

-If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a generic API is an obligatory step
+If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a RESTful/GraphQL API is an obligatory step.
-(such as with REST or GraphQL).

-This is not Wildcard's use case.
+This is not RPC's use case.
-An API created with Wildcard is meant to be consumed by your clients and your clients only.
+An API created with RPC is meant to be consumed by your clients and your clients only.
-Such API is not generic and,
-from the perspective of a third party, a Wildcard API doesn't make sense.
-(Nor does any custom API or RPC-like API.)

-But if your goal is to retrieve/mutate data from your frontend, then Wildcard offers a simpler and more powerful alternative.
+If your goal is simply to retrieve/mutate data from your frontend, then RPC offers a simple and powerful alternative.
-(So does any custom API or RPC-like API.)

 The advent of REST and GraphQL spur the rise of vast ecosystems of third-party apps.
 That's wonderful.
 But sadly,
-their success is casting a shadow over RPC, even though RPC is (and always was) a great way of communicating between two remote processes.
+their success casted a shadow over RPC, even though RPC is (and always was) a great way of communicating between two remote processes.

 !INLINE ./snippets/section-footer.md #conceptual-faq --hide-source-path